Here is my bio: Short: pdf, Longer: pdf

 Currently my work includes the design of powerful AI systems to explore the depths of information in the human voice.
 Examples include systems for genetic discovery, systems for biomarker discovery and systems for other kinds of explorations into the human physical state and psyche, including emotions and personality, through the portal of voice.

 In addition to my work on human profiling, I am working on creating core designs for general AI systems that are capable of universal speech and audio processing.
 The goal of this endeavor is to eventually build a system that is capable of all that our brain is capable of doing, in response to multisensory input from the world.
-This will require powerful computing.
-And then we will need to give it mobility.
-I have begun working on these aspects as well.
+The obvious platforms for these technolgies are embodied AI systems.
+My work has thus extended to embodied AI systems that incorporate these capabilities.

 Media coverage